thereyeslab/Smol-FIESTA/docs/documentation.md

 - Relaxed: Allows more flexible criteria to classify an event as rebinding (e.g., "constricted diffusion" as bound).
 - Strict: Requires stricter classification (e.g., only "strictly bound" state is considered bound).

---pablo--

 Then, three other key functions process the behavior of the spot throughout the track.
-Mainely how long an event lasts and what is the next behavior and if it is an stable behavior:
+Mainly, how long an event lasts, what is the next behavior, and if it is a stable behavior:
 `bound_record`: Records all bound state durations.
 (Bound state: Continuous stretches where the behavior matches a "bound" criterion ) What It Does: